MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/working-with-compliance-manager.md

 search.appverid:
 - MOE150
 - MET150
-description: "Microsoft Compliance Manager is a free workflow-based risk assessment tool in the Microsoft Service Trust Portal.
-Compliance Manager enables you to track, assign, and verify regulatory compliance activities related to Microsoft products."
+description: "Microsoft Compliance Manager is a free workflow-based risk assessment tool.
+Use it to track, assign, and verify regulatory compliance activities related to Microsoft products."
 ---

-# Working with Microsoft Compliance Manager (Preview)
+# Working with Microsoft Compliance Manager (preview)

 > [!IMPORTANT]
 > Microsoft Compliance Manager is a dashboard and management tool that provides a summary of your data protection and compliance stature and recommendations to improve data protection and compliance.
 The customer actions provided in Compliance Manager are recommendations.
 It is up to your organization to evaluate the effectiveness of these recommendations in their respective regulatory environment prior to implementation.
 Recommendations found in Compliance Manager should not be interpreted as a guarantee of compliance.